 When your notice period is nearly up and you’re packing to leave your old home, we need you to remember a few important points:

-• Our Tenancy Team will carry out an End of Tenancy home visit, this can be arranged online or over the phone.
+- We will carry out an End of Tenancy home visit, this will be arranged by email or phone.

-• If you’ve made improvements to your home with our permission, you may be entitled to some money back if you haven’t already claimed for this - please check with us if you’re not sure.
+- If we previously gave you permission to carry out improvements to your home you may be entitled to compensation - please check with us if you’re not sure.

-• We’ll need you to leave us a forwarding address in case we need to send you anything or contact you in the future.
+- We’ll need you to leave us a forwarding address in case we need to send you anything or contact you in the future, e.g. refund of rent.

-If you’ve changed your mind about moving out of your home you need to tell us as soon as possible.
-If there’s still time, we might be able to stop the process and let you keep your home.
+If you no longer wish to move our of your home, please contact us as soon as possible.
 Please be aware if the notice period is up and your tenancy has already ended we might’ve already let the property to someone else.

 You can still contact us and talk to a member of our team though and we’ll do our very best to help.